mbrsagor/ContextAPI/README.md

 # Hooks Context API ![alt text](https://res.cloudinary.com/mbrsagor/image/upload/v1595655810/contact_api_hooks_siglbn.png)
 > React hooks and content API

+Here the documentaion command I'm writing for Mac OS Linux should be similar.
+If will you use the project windows maybe some command will not similar.

+> Notes:
+Fist you should install `node` and `npm` node package manager in your system.
+Then you have to install `create-react-app` CLI.
+If possible to install or setup environment you may search google but but I have not documented the steps.

 ### How to use the project any operating sytem?
 Fist git clone the project from terminal example: